synapsecns/sanguine/README.md

 git merge master
 ```

-6. Alternatively, you can use rebase you branch on top of `master`.
+6. Alternatively, you can rebase your branch on top of `master`.
 However, this will rewrite your commit history, which can be problematic if other contributors have already pulled your branch or started reviewing your code.
 The rule of thumb here is:

 - If your branch hasn't been pushed yet, **always** rebase.
 - If your branch has been pushed, but it is a draft that no one has reviewed yet, you **could** rebase.